Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

-In order to construct the operator algebras that we will call \emph{semicrossed products of $(\C,\ga)$} (see definition \ref{main def}), we first define the following $\ell^1$-Banach algebras.
-Note that this is the analogue of the procedure that one follows to build up the crossed product of a $\ca$-algebra by a *-automorphism.
+In order to construct the operator algebras that we will call \emph{semicrossed products of $(\C,\ga)$}, we first define the following $\ell^1$-Banach algebras.
+Note that this is the (non-selfadjoint) analogue of the procedure that produces the usual $\ca$-crossed product.
 First we equip the linear space $c_{00}(\bbZ_+)\odot \C$ (the algebraic tensor product of linear spaces) with the left multiplication

 and we denote by $\ell^1(\bbZ_+,\C,\ga)_l$ the Banach algebra that is obtained by completing with respect to the $|\cdot|_1$-norm

 In an analogous way, we equip the linear space $\C \odot c_{00}(\bbZ_+)$ with the right multiplication